- Mischief is playful and often harmless wrongdoing, pranks or bad behavior.

 An example of mischief is the mild bad behavior by someone who is up-to-no-good.

-Origin: ME meschief < OFr < meschever, to come to grief < mes- (see mis-) + chever, come to a head < chief, end, head (see chief)
+Origin: Middle English meschief from Old French from meschever, to come to grief from mes- (see mis-) plush chever, come to a head from chief, end, head (see chief)